Towards Better Generalization via Distributional Input Projection Network: Experiment

 We extend our method to large-scale language models (LLMs), which often contain billions of parameters and now power a wide range of applications—from machine translation and summarization to dialogue systems and deep thinking.
 In particular, mathematical reasoning tasks like GSM8K~\citep{cobbe2021gsm8k} have recently attracted significant attention for assessing an LLM’s ability to perform precise arithmetic and logical reasoning.
 We hypothesize that our method will help LLMs form smoother latent representations, improving both generalization to new problems and robustness against prompt variations.

-\textbf{Setup.} We use the official OpenAI GSM8K dataset, which consists of 1,319 grade‑school math word problems requiring several reasoning steps and an exact numerical answer, replacing the original ``\verb|#### <answer>|'' marker with ``\verb|The answer is <answer>|'' and removing all calculator annotations (e.g., ``\verb|<<200|$\times$\verb|5=1000>>|'') to match the LM Evaluation Harness\citep{eval-harness}’s answer‐extraction format.
-To test our method across diverse architectures, we select three popular open‑source models: Qwen2.5‑3B~\citep{yang2024qwen2-5}, Llama‑3.2‑3B~\citep{dubey2024llama3}, and Gemma‑3‑4B‑PT~\citep{gemma3}.
-Due to computational constraints, we fine‑tune each model with LoRA for a single epoch—using a learning rate of $10^{-4}$ for Qwen2.5‑3B and $2\times10^{-4}$ for the other two—then evaluate with the LM Evaluation Harness on the GSM8K CoT task.
+\textbf{Setup.} We use the official OpenAI GSM8K dataset, which consists of 1,319 grade‑school math word problems requiring several reasoning steps and an exact numerical answer, replacing the original ``\verb|#### <answer>|'' marker with ``\verb|The answer is <answer>|''.
+To test our method across diverse architectures, we select six popular open‑source models: Qwen2.5‑3B and Qwen2.5-7B~\citep{yang2024qwen2-5}, Llama‑3.2‑3B and Llama-3.1-3B~\citep{dubey2024llama3}, and Gemma‑3‑4B and Gemma-3-12B~\citep{gemma3}.
+Due to computational constraints, we fine‑tune each model with LoRA for a single epoch—using a learning rate of $5\times10^{-4}$, Then we evaluate on the GSM8K test set using zero-shot CoT prompting, and use Math-Verify to validate the generation \footnote{\url{https://github.com/huggingface/Math-Verify}}.
 Additional implementation details are provided in Appendix~\ref{sec:appendix_llm}.

-\textbf{Results.} Table~\ref{tab:flexible_extract} reports flexible‑extract accuracy (any correct numeric output).
-Our method consistently outperforms other baselines on all three models, yielding nontrivial gains.
-Results for strict‑match accuracy are given in Appendix~\ref{sec:appendix_llm}, where we observe even larger improvements in Qwen2.5‑3B and Llama‑3.2‑3B.
-These findings suggest that our method not only improve numeric correctness but also enhance the model’s ability to generalize to answer formats.